 Each activity starts off with a brief overview so that you can see, at a quick glance whether or not it’ll work for you.
 Then, you’ll find detailed, step-by-step instructions for how to prep for the activity and then what to actually do with your students.
 Finally, don’t forget to read the teaching tips that will help you avoid some of the most common mistakes for each specific activity.

 Sounds like some ESL awesome?
 Is it exactly what you need for your upcoming classes?
 Learn more about 39 ESL Icebreakers for Teenagers and adults on Amazon:

 Have your Say about this Ice Breaker Speaking Activity!

 What’s your favourite way to help your students remember each other’s names?
+Do you have a favourite ice breaker name game?
 Leave a comment below and let us know what you think.